Concord (CDP), Vermont

 Concord is a census-designated place comprising the main settlement in the town of Concord, Essex County, Vermont, United States.
 As of the 2010 census, it had a population of 271, out of a total town population of 1,235.
+It was an incorporated village for much of the 20th century, disincorporating in 1969.

 The Concord CDP is in the western part of the town of Concord, along the Moose River, a west-flowing tributary of the Passumpsic River and part of the Connecticut River basin.
 U.S. Route 2 passes through the center of the CDP, leading west 8 mi to St. Johnsbury and east 20 mi to Lancaster, New Hampshire.

 The Concord CDP has a total area of 2.9 sqkm, of which 0.07 sqkm, or 2.50%, is water.